decentralized-identity/trust-establishment/spec/v1/spec.md

 ## Document Integrity

 [[ref:Trust Establishment Documents] may fit into any number of embed targets – verifiable wrappers or embedded proofing formats - to enable data integrity.
-This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]], however provide a number of examples for convenience:
+This specification takes no position on which means are suitable to provide integrity of [[ref:Trust Establishment Documents]] or [[ref:Topics]], but it does provide a number of examples for convenience:

 ### Verifiable Credential